arcus-azure/arcus.testing/docs/preview/03-Features/04-Azure/05-Messaging/02-eventhubs.md

 ```

 ### Search for events
-The `TemporaryEventHub` is equipped with an event filtering system that allows testers to search for events during the lifetime of the test fixture.
+The `TemporaryEventHub` has an event filtering system that allows testers to search for events during the lifetime of the test fixture.
 This can be useful to verify the current state of a hub, or as a test assertion to verify EventHubs-related implementations.

 ```csharp
 using Arcus.Testing;